table of contents

 If you notice any severe or prolonged symptoms at all, seek medical advice immediately.

 Viagra can cause a drop in your blood pressure, usually within 1–2 hours after taking it.
 But it doesn’t happen to everyone.
-However, if you have low blood pressure, a history of heart attack or heart disease, or other medical issues, talk with your healthcare professional about whether taking sildenafil is safe for you (DailyMed, 2022).
+However, if you have low blood pressure, a history of heart attack or heart disease, or other medical issues, talk with your healthcare professional about whether taking Viagra or sildenafil is safe for you (DailyMed, 2017).

 Similarly, certain eye conditions like retinitis pigmentosa may increase the likelihood of adverse effects with Viagra, so check with your healthcare provider before using this drug.
-Viagra may also increase your risk of non-arteritic ischemic optic neuropathy (NAION) in some people––this is an eye problem that can lead to permanent vision loss (Smith, 2021).
+Viagra may also increase your risk of non-arteritic ischemic optic neuropathy (NAION) in some people–this eye problem can lead to permanent vision loss (Smith, 2022).

 Viagra drug interactions

 Before you start Viagra, talk to your healthcare provider about other medications you are taking—both over-the-counter and prescription drugs.
-Some medicines may increase your risk of side effects if you take them with Viagra might cause adverse reactions when taken with other prescription and non-prescription medications.
+Some medicines may increase your risk of side effects if you take them with Viagra.

-You should not take Viagra if you are also taking nitrates, which includes prescription medications for chest pain (like nitroglycerin) and the recreational drug amyl nitrite (also known as “poppers”).
-The combination of nitrates and Viagra can lead to a dangerous (and potentially fatal) drop in blood pressure (Smith, 2021).
+You should not take Viagra if you are also taking nitrates, which include prescription medications for chest pain (like nitroglycerin) and the recreational drug amyl nitrite (also known as “poppers”).
+The combination of nitrates and Viagra can lead to a dangerous (potentially fatal) drop in blood pressure (Smith, 2022).

 - Antifungals (like ketoconazole and itraconazole)